BUY MUSIC FOR FILMS, MOVIES & CINEMA

 Of course, in practice, the record industry is not constantly in a battle against people using songs without the necessary licenses the same way they had the legal battle against Napster, for example.

 However, large websites like Youtube and Facebook have automatic algorithms to recognize copyrighted music in their videos and mute or remove them without previous notification.
-(Sometimes even you can leave your Youtube video but then share the profits from advertising with the current holder of the copyright).

 But why take the risk?